 2. The Collaboration Amongst the Innovation Discoveries of Life Sciences Companies

 To illustrate, this can be seen in the collaboration efforts of four biotech companies in May 2019.
 The four lab giants Arzeda, Twist Bioscience, Labcyte, and TeselaGen have partnered to create their state-of-the-art assembly platform for DNA.
-Their primary objective for this endeavor was to craft food products such as sweeteners and other industry essentials.
-Their discoveries set forth to reduce the necessity to harvest or mine DNA supplies because they can now construct them from their laboratories.

 3. The Developments and Improvements in Drug Research

 There will be a boost in the integration of assessment devices that incorporate various methods like MRI scans, lab equipment, and in-patient monitoring in their management tools for better patient care.
 Because of this multi-method approach, doctors can combine the necessary data and provide a more accurate diagnosis and better treatment path for their patients.
-Because of these high-tech assessment mechanisms, they can now rely on more objective data.
+In addition, because of these high-tech assessment mechanisms, they can now rely on more objective data.

 4. A Boost in the Volume of Research in the Field

 With advancements in biotech, many researchers can now focus on many different life sciences fields that can improve quality of life, such as precision surgery, immunotherapy, and genetics.

 To illustrate, in precision surgery, there has been a rise in robotics studies to improve surgical procedures and their corresponding surgical outcomes.
 As a result, surgeons can now leverage AI or artificial intelligence tools to perform less invasive and more accurate surgical operations on their patients.
 On top of this, AI also offers doctors better insight into their chosen treatment methods.

 5. An Increase in the Digital Assessment, Diagnosis, and Treatment of Patients